PBorocz/manage/README.md

 % manage --print build
 ```

-- CHANGED: Removed unused `echo-stdout` step attribute (mostly in documentation, wasn't actually implemented as we use `verbose`
+- CHANGED: Removed unused `echo-stdout` step attribute (mostly in documentation), wasn't actually implemented as we use `verbose` instead.

-- CHANGED: Removed unused `no-confirm` documentation (wasn't actually implemented either)implemented as we use `verbose`
+- CHANGED: Removed unused `no-confirm` documentation (wasn't actually implemented either).

 - CHANGED: Added support for command-line options on behalf of methods that require arguments.
-For instance, the specific `poetry_version` to go "up to" was an argument setting on the respective step definition in `pyproject.toml` (eg. patch or minor).
+For instance, the specific `poetry_version` to go "up to" (aka "bump level" in poetry parlance) was an argument setting on the respective step definition in `pyproject.toml` (e.g. patch or minor).
 While a default value of "patch" is sufficient for most releases, if a "minor" release was required, the `pyproject.toml` argument would need to be manually changed.
 Now, the following will work:

 ``` shell
 % manage build --bump_rule minor